Sign in

 [04] Best fit for fragmented legal-doc stacks

-When fragmented legal-doc stacks still makes more sense
+When fragmented legal-doc stacks may be sufficient

 Validate the output with a real workflow.